-Kia EV9 Selected As A Top Three In The World Finalist In Twin 2024 World Car Awards Categories

-(MENAFN- Dubai PR Network) Kia EV9 selected as a Top Three in the World finalist in twin 2024 World Car Awards categories
+Kia EV9 selected as a Top Three in the World finalist in twin 2024 World Car Awards categories

-Kia EV9 named as a Top Three in the World finalist for the World Car of the Year and World Electric Vehicle titles Panel of more than 100 esteemed automotive journalists recognized appeal of Kia's flagship all-electric SUV World Car Awards winners to be crowned at New York International Auto Show, March 27, 2024

-Dubai, United Arab Emirates, February 29, 2024: The 2024 Kia EV9 has been named as a Top Three in the World finalist in two categories for the upcoming 2024 World Car Awards.
+(MENAFN- Asdaa-amman) Dubai, United Arab Emirates, March 2, 2024: The 2024 Kia EV9 has been named as a Top Three in the World finalist in two categories for the upcoming 2024 World Car Awards.
 The selection places the all-electric EV9 as a contender in the final round of judging for the World Car of the Year and World Electric Vehicle titles.

 A potential double victory for the EV9 this year would mark yet another significant milestone for Kia, following wins at the World Car Awards with the Kia Telluride in 2020 and the Kia EV6 GT in 2023.